Long-Term Central Venous Access

 Percutaneous Tunneled External Catheters

 Percutaneous tunneled external catheters require more frequent care.
-Hickman-type catheters are generally recommended for flushing after each use with a heparin solution (3-5 mL; 100 U/mL), as well as biweekly to weekly during periods of nonuse.
-Groshong-type catheters are generally recommended for flushing after each use with normal saline solution (5-10 mL), as well as biweekly to weekly during periods of nonuse.
-The protective caps on all percutaneous tunneled external catheters can be replaced biweekly to weekly.
+In general, it is recommended that Hickman-type catheters (eg, open-ended, non-valved design) be flushed after each use with a heparin solution (3–5 mL; 100 U/mL), and biweekly to weekly during periods of nonuse.
+It is generally recommended that Groshong-type catheters (eg, longitudinal slit, valved catheter design) be flushed after each use with normal saline solution (5–10 mL), and biweekly to weekly during periods of nonuse.
+The protective caps on the exterior hubs of all percutaneous tunneled external catheters can be replaced biweekly to weekly.
 In addition, the skin exit site around all percutaneous tunneled external catheters should be cleansed with an antiseptic agent biweekly to weekly, and an occlusive dressing should be reapplied.